 What Finishes Can You Put on Vietnamese Lacquerware Pieces?

 We can also apply gold and silver leaves to our production.
-We often use the gold and silver leaf as a base coat and then build upon it and sand down to the gold and silver leaf layer.
-Lacquer production also uses a lot of Mother of Pearl and eggshell.
+We often use the gold and silver leaf as a base coat, then build upon it and sand down to the gold and silver leaf layer.
+Lacquer production also uses a lot of Mother of Pearl and eggshells.

 Is Vietnamese Lacquerware Durable?

-Because Vietnamese lacquer production is so intricate, many people think it must be a fragile art form.
+Because Vietnamese lacquer production is so intricate, many think it must be fragile.
 But the truth is when Vietnamese lacquer is manufactured correctly, it is highly durable.
-We have found Vietnamese lacquer to withstand a variety of harsh weather and climate changes.
+We have found Vietnamese lacquer to withstand various harsh weather and climate changes.

-To ensure your lacquer will last for a long time, you need to use a qualified manufacturer that does not cheat or cut down on the various lacquer production steps.
+To ensure your lacquer will last long, you must use a qualified manufacturer that does not cheat or cut down on the various lacquer production steps.
 At Mondoro, we are very strict about this and only work with those suppliers we know will not cheat or cut out any of the lacquer production steps or processes.

-The production of Vietnamese lacquer is not only an ancient handicraft, but it is also a complex skill that requires a lot of expertise and training.
+The production of Vietnamese lacquer is not only an ancient handicraft but it is also a complex skill that requires a lot of expertise and training.
 It is also an art form passed down for many generations.
-Therefore, when you purchase a lacquer piece, you help keep this important art form alive.
+Therefore, when you purchase a lacquer piece, you help keep this critical art form alive.

 Why are traditional handicrafts like Vietnamese lacquerware so important?

-Handicrafts like Vietnamese lacquerware are an essential part of a nation’s artistic and cultural identity.
+Handicrafts like Vietnamese lacquerware are essential to a nation’s artistic and cultural identity.
 For Vietnam, lacquerware is not only a critical handicraft; it is a source of pride for the Vietnamese people.
-In the case of Vietnamese lacquerware, it is necessary knowledge and manufacturing expertise passed down from generation to generation.
+In the case of Vietnamese lacquerware, knowledge, and manufacturing expertise are necessary to pass down from generation to generation.

 Where can I buy Vietnamese lacquer?